 Trading: These bonds cannot be traded

-Collateral for Loan: can be put as collateral to avail loan from scheduled commercial Banks
+Collateral for Loan: CANNOT be put as collateral to avail loan from any institution

 Nomination facility is available